 Welcome to Scrimshaw.com – on the net since 1998!

-We have an excellent picture of a lighthouse for beginning scrimshaw artists as well as a basis for more accomplished scrimshanders.
+For those who want to try their hand at scrimshaw, we have an excellent picture of a lighthouse, one of the perennial requests when it comes to the art.
 We’ve created a pdf so you can print it out then choose your size, plus at the bottom there is a large size image for reference.
 See http://www.scrimshaw.com/lighthouse-point-scrimshaw-patterns-template/ for more information and a link to the pdf.
 I want to thank Chris Amelung again for putting this up as a creative commons photo, and his gracious email when I asked him if I could use it in my beginner’s scrimshaw book

 Mystery Artist Found!

 (actually the Mystery Artist found us!)
 See Mystery Artist #3 for more!
 We get requests rather frequently for identifying scrimshaw artists.
 Once in awhile the actual artist writes back, other times those who know or knew them will help us out.
 It’s a great community.